 Each class follows the school rules and have their own "Class Charter" of rules, created and agreed by the children at the start of the year, which are displayed in every room along with rewards and consequences.

-In school we have a "Bedale Ballot Box" that the children use to vote on various topics during the year, including the end-of-term house treat, competitions and which films are shown at the FSG film night.
+In school we have a ‘Bedale Ballot Box’ that the children can use to vote on various topics during the year.
 We also discuss local and national elections and what they mean for the way the country is run.
-Each class also votes for their School Council and Eco Warriors and Year 6 pupils vote for next year's Head Boy and Head Girl.
-Classes discuss issues they would like their school council representative to raise at school council meetings and have a say in decisions around the school, including which charity we should raise money for and improvements to the environment such as the water coolers installed around school.
+Each class also votes for their school council representatives and Year 6 pupils vote for next year's heads of school.
+Classes discuss issues they would like their school council representative to raise at school council meetings and have a say in decisions around the school, including which charity we should raise money for and improvements to the environment.